 Kristen Koehler, MBA Candidate

-Kristen Koehler is graduate student from El Paso, Texas.
-She earned a Bachelor of Arts in Medical Humanities with minors in Biology and Business Administration from Baylor University.
-Kristen is seeking an MBA with a concentration in Healthcare Administration and plans to pursue a career in the healthcare industry.
-She is currently completing her administrative residency with Carondelet Health Network in Tucson, Arizona.
+Kristen Koehler is a graduate student from El Paso, Texas.
+She earned a Bachelor of Arts in Medical Humanities with minors in Biology and Business Administration from Baylor University in December 2019.
+Kristen is currently seeking an MBA with a concentration in Healthcare Administration and plans to pursue a career in the healthcare industry.